 - Los Angeles Unified School District’s (LAUSD) Board of Education passed the Healthy Students, Healthy Families, and Healthy Communities resolution to allow the district to donate excess cafeteria food to needy families and children.
 The donations will be limited to packaged food items that have not been served to students as part of the district’s school meals program.

 - As a result of district wide food recovery program in Tulsa, Okla., 4,000 pounds of food are recovered each month from 20 participating schools.
 This means approximately 20 tons of food waste is recovered each year, resulting in avoided disposal costs and additional assistance to the needy.
-Many other schools have also had successful programs as published in the "Best Practices" manual by USDA’s Food and Nutrition Service.

 A majority of what students throw away include packaged food or fresh whole fruits and vegetables.
 These foods can be placed on a donation table, a reuse box or “sharing tables.”
 Sharing tables are carts and/or tables where children can place unconsumed food and beverage items (pre-packaged food and beverages, unopened wrapped food and beverages, or food items with a peel) that they choose not to eat/drink.
 These tables provide an opportunity for other children to take additional helpings of food or beverages at no cost to them.
 In many instances, food and beverage items, especially unopened milk, have been reused by child nutrition operations as part of a reimbursable meal, served a la carte, and/or used in cooking.
 The California Department of Education provides specific related guidance in a Nutrition Services Division Management Bulletin, including best management practices for school lunches.

 Excess prepared food that is not served may be donated to charitable organizations, soup kitchens, convalescent homes, childcare centers and other facilities.
 Some donation recipients may pick up the food for same day distribution.
 Collection staff are trained on how to handle the food to minimize any possibility of food-borne illness, though this has generally not been a problem.
-Often, there are questions or concerns regarding liability; however, the Good Samaritan Law protects food donors by limiting food donor liability to gross negligence or intentional misconduct.
+Often, there are questions or concerns regarding liability; however, the Good Samaritan Law (PDF, 207 KB) protects food donors by limiting food donor liability to gross negligence or intentional misconduct.